 - save money

-Peanut Sauce is great to have on hand for when you want to make
+Homemade Peanut Sauce is great to have on hand so you can make:

-I’ve used homemade peanut sauce in a few recipes here on the blog, but after having an incredible peanut sauce in a Thai restaurant on our recent vacation, I decided to play with my recipe a little to make it lighter and creamier.
-This recipe is the result, and I think I’ve nailed it!
+I’ve used homemade peanut sauce in a few recipes here on the blog, but after having an incredible peanut sauce in a Thai restaurant on our recent vacation, I played with my recipe a little to make it lighter and creamier.
+This recipe is the result, and I’ve nailed it!

 This recipe for how to make peanut sauce from scratch uses natural creamy peanut butter.
 It will not taste the same if you use peanut butter with sugar added.
 Use canned, full-fat coconut milk to get that sought-after creamy texture.
 Adjust the seasonings to suit your family’s tastes.
 This version is quite mild, so you could increase the amount of ginger and sweet chili sauce if you want a spicier result.

 This recipe makes 1 1/2 cups of peanut sauce.
-I store it in 1/2 cup Mason jars in the fridge or freezer so they’re ready to use when I want to make my Easiest Chicken Satay Salad or my Simple Singapore Chicken Satay or as a tasty dip for fresh veggies.
+I store it in 1/2 cup Mason jars in the fridge or freezer so they’re ready to use when I want to make my Easiest Chicken Satay Salad or my Simple Singapore Chicken Satay, my favourite Thai Noodle Salad or as a tasty dip for fresh veggies.

 - 1/2 cup creamy natural peanut butter

 - 2 tbsp coconut aminos (for paleo diet) or tamari soy sauce

 - 1/4 inch knob of fresh ginger (or more)

 - 1 tbsp sweet chili sauce (or more)